DDMAL/e2e-omr-documentation/tutorial/iiif-manifest.md

 This is excellent if you're using a IIIF-aware application, [of which there are many](https://iiif.io/apps-demos/), but sadly Rodan isn't one of them (yet).
-So when this happens, you need to download the images.
+So, when this happens, you need to download the images.

 # Downloading Images from a Manifest